The Berlin Marathon: A Canadian Runner’s Guide

-The Berlin Marathon is one of the most prestigious and fastest marathons in the world, attracting runners from across the globe—including thousands of Americans—who dream of conquering its flat, record-breaking course.
+The Berlin Marathon is one of the most prestigious and fastest marathons in the world, attracting runners from across the globe—including thousands of Canadians—who dream of conquering its flat, record-breaking course.
 Known for its incredible crowd support, historic landmarks, and electric atmosphere, this race is a must-do for any serious marathoner.

 Why the Berlin Marathon Stands Out